xlmriosx/Docker/README.md

-# Docker
+# Here I will put all projects related with processing data and tools to manage that process.

-In this repo i will put all refered to Docker
+## Index